Check if Folder Exists in PowerShell

 The given folder does not exist.

-Use System.IO.Directory to Check if Folder Exists in PowerShell
+Use the System.IO.Directory to Check if a Folder Exists in PowerShell

 The System.IO.Directory class from the .NET Framework provides static methods for creating, moving, deleting, and enumerating through directories and subdirectories.
-You can use its Exists() method to determine whether the specified path refers to an existing directory on the system.
+You can use its Exists() method to see if the provided path refers to a directory that already exists on the system.

 It also returns True if the path exists and False if it does not exist.